JANUARY 21, 2020 Meeting will be Show and Tell.

 Millside Manor which is now Hunters Glen, replaced Millside Farms and opened in the late 1960’s.
 A two bedroom apartment leased for $200 a month.
 Here’s the layouts and the promotional materials provided to prospective renters.
 Did you live there?
 What do you remember most?

 At our meeting November 20th meeting, we will be kicking off our Early Homes of Delran project.
-PJ Buzzi, a Delran Historical Society member, will share the history of his house at 4205 Bridgeboro Road and the people who lived there.
+PJ Buzzi, a Delran Historical Society member, will share the history of his house and the people who lived there, one of which was Delran’s First Mayor.
 Our meetings are held at the Delran Township Municipal Building and start at 7pm.

 We are looking to document homes built before 1900.
 Many of these homes were photographed in the l970’s and 80’s but much has changed.
 We will be visiting these addresses and photographing these houses after the leaves are off the trees.
 Over the winter, we will be researching the history of these homes.
 We need your help!
 If you own or lived in one of these houses, we hope that you will share photographs of the original architectural features inside such as fireplace, cabinets, floors, or woodwork as well as stories of the people and events that happened in the house.
 Visit our website for more information about this project.